mettad3v/mettad3v/README.md

 ### Hi I'm Emmanuel 👋
 # 💫 About Me:
 Dynamic and solution-focused software engineer adept at working both independently and collaboratively with development teams to deliver quality, impactful solutions that meet and exceed expectations.
-4+ years of proven industry experience.
+4+ years of proven industry experience (SASS, FHIR, OMOP, Blockchain).
 To pass the time I read classic literature or re-watch Interstellar for the nth time

 ## 🌐 Socials: